 The more I travel, the more aware I become of the impact that I’m having on the places I visit and the planet as a whole.

 Everywhere we go we create an obscene amount of waste.
-On our most recent trip, we threw away hundreds of bottles of water and the plastic bags from shops that we carted around until we could find what seemed like a suitable place to dispose of them.
+On our 6-month trip around Asia, we threw away hundreds of bottles of water and plastic bags from shops that we carted around until we could find what seemed like a suitable place to dispose of them.